gmierz/pupil-lib/pupillib/docs/data_container.md

 # Data Container

+IMPORTANT: If you merge datasets, only the raw data streams, and trigger information from the target dataset will be retained.

 The data container returned from a script call to `script_run(<YAML/CONFIG/PATH>` is a PupilLibRunner object with data in the `.data_store` field.
 It has the following structure: